Understanding the Risks of Day Trading

 Unlike stocks or bonds, a derivative does not grant ownership rights but commits you to a financial contract.

 On organized markets such as the futures market, your counterparty will be a clearing house (considered a sure thing).
-But in the OTC markets such as CFDs, your counterparty could well fail to keep their promise and default.
+But in OTC markets such as CFDs (which are banned in many countries, including the U.S.), your counterparty could well fail to keep their promise and default.

 Therefore, counterparty risk is the possibility that one or more parties to a financial contract may fail to meet their commitments (or delay doing so).